dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image10.jpg">

 Summary of all passwords found in all documents (passwords and usernames are just 2 out of 22 'sensitive item' types supported by the Open Discover SDK/Platform).
-Password/username credentials in doucments can be a security risk, they can also be used to re-process any document that has a processing result of 'WrongPassword' (as employees in the same company often email each other passwords to shared encrypted office documents):
+Password/username credentials in documents can be a security risk, they can also be used to re-process any document that has a processing result of 'WrongPassword' (as employees in the same company often email each other passwords to shared encrypted office documents):

 <img src="image11.jpg">